kriskowal/pop-hash/README.md

 [Mr]: https://github.com/montagejs/mr

-The browser implementation uses a WeakMap or a WeakMap shim to assign and recall a randomly generated string to every object it encounters.
+The browser implementation uses a WeakMap or a WeakMap shim to assign and recall a randomly generated number to every object it encounters.
 The Node.js implementation takes advantage of Aleksey Smolenchuck's `objhash` module, which uses V8's own internal object hash function.
+Non object values pass through hash.
+Hash methods in general may return either strings or numbers, since either is suitable for use as a key in a plain object.